rsdoiel/antenna/archives/2025/north_america_2025.20.md

 date: 2025-05-20, from: Capital and Main

-<p>Hotel industry predicts financial ruin, but data show a $30-an-hour minimum wage will stabilize the city’s tourism ecosystem.</p>
+<p>Hotel industry predicts financial ruin, but data shows a $30-an-hour minimum wage will stabilize the city’s tourism ecosystem.</p>
 <p>The post <a href="https://capitalandmain.com/los-angeles-hospitality-workers-win-olympian-pay-raise">Los Angeles Hospitality Workers Win Olympian Pay Raise</a> appeared first on <a href="https://capitalandmain.com"></a>.</p>